 In this age of online advertising and marketing, new storytellers can be overwhelmed and concerned about where to spend their money to learn about storytelling.
-To assist newcomers in navigating the myriad of ads, the National Storytelling Network began to examine a way to accredit individuals and organizations that teach the art of oral storytelling in non-degree programs.
+To assist newcomers in navigating the myriad of ads, the National Storytelling Network, at the behest of member requests, began to examine a way to accredit individuals and organizations that teach the art of oral storytelling in non-degree programs.

 In 2019 the NSN Board of Directors approved a committee to research and develop a system of accreditation.
 The committee identified a process of review that includes 1) an application that demonstrates the scope of instruction, 2) criteria for acceptance, and 3) a framework for reviewer recommendation.
 The process validates that the applicant teaches what is advertised, is responsive to the students, and has ethical financial and teaching practices.